foundry-rs/book/src/zksync-specifics/limitations/compilation.md

     }
     ```

-### Non inlinable libraries
+### _Non-inlinable_ libraries

-Compiling contracts without linking non-inlinable libraries is currently not supported.
+Compiling contracts without linking _non-inlinable_ libraries is currently not supported.
 Libraries need to be deployed before building contracts using them.

 When building the contracts, the addresses need to be passed using the `libraries` config which contains a list of `CONTRACT_PATH`:`ADDRESS` mappings.